 In the case of Arabica, there is almost double the concentration of sugars than that of Robusta.
-Table 1 below outlines the basic differences in carbohydrates within each species.
+Table 1 below outlines the basic differences in carbohydrates content between each species.

-As expected, the sucrose concentration varies with degree of ripening and should always be considered when making analytic comparisons.
-This is particularly true for defective beans where differences between sucrose concentration can vary significantly.
-See Table 2 below.
+In the case of sucrose, concentration will vary significantly with the degree of ripening and it should always be considered when making analytical comparisons.
+This is particularly true for defective beans where differences between sucrose, fructose, etc. can vary significantly based on grading & separation techniques.

 During roasting, sugars play a critical role with many of them participating in the Maillard reaction – a reaction, that is of prime importance to cooking/roasting.
-During coffee roasting a vast portion of these molecules combine with amino acids in the coffee to form a series of hundred's of complex compounds which give coffee its unique flavor and color.
+During roasting a large portion of these molecules combine with amino acids in the coffee to form a series of hundred's of complex compounds which give coffee its unique flavor and color.